Defend Our Kin

 • Use actionable tools to generate activism in your personal lives and in your community.

-Each city-based cohort will complete a community-serving impact group project.
-The cohort has autonomy in the project development, which provides opportunity to get a real-world experience, utilizing the information they learned in the cohort.
+Each city-based cohort (Pittsburgh Philadelphia, and Cleveland) will complete a community-serving impact project.
+The cohort has autonomy in the project development, which provides opportunity to gain real-world experience, utilizing the information they learned in the cohort.

 Defend Our Kin equips cohort participants with the language, tools, and community to confront structural barriers rooted in anti-Black and misogynistic oppression.